tomas-fryza/vhdl-course/Labs/04-adder/README.md

 #NET LD0_CPLD            LOC = P97;
 ```

-3. Use sub-blocks of hexadecimal to seven segment decoder, four sub-blocks of 1-bit full adders, interconnect all blocks, use slide switches/LEDs on CPLD expansion boards, seven-segment display on CoolRunner board, and [implement 4-bit adder](https://circuitverse.org/users/15916/projects/55095).
+3. Use sub-blocks of hexadecimal to seven segment decoder, [four sub-blocks of 1-bit full adders]((https://circuitverse.org/users/15916/projects/55095)), interconnect all blocks, use slide switches/LEDs on CPLD expansion boards, seven-segment display on CoolRunner board, and implement 4-bit adder.

 4. In menu **Tools > Schematic Viewer > RTL...** select **Start with a schematic of top-level block** and check the hierarchical structure of the module.